bedshape/voidinstallscripts/README.md

 you only need to partition with your preferred tool, the script will format the partitions, prompt your for a luks password, and format the lvm volumes for you.

-prior to cloning this repo partition your drives and, run:
+prior to cloning this repo, you will need to run (it is assumed you are in the live iso):

 xmirror <-- choose geographic mirror